 Injuries abroad can become serious as the health care infrastructure in many places around the world do not have the same standards as those in the US, UK, Canada and Australia.
 What happens if you’re injured and in need of emergency surgery or involved in a vehicle accident and require significant medical attention?

-A member from a popular US band was rushed to a hospital in Saint Barthélemy after injuring his shoulder that resulted in the tour getting delayed.
+A member from a popular US band was rushed to a hospital in Saint Barthélemy after injuring his shoulder that resulted in a delay of the entire tour.
 In another instance a well-known national news correspondent was involved in a taxi accident on the Island of Tortola.
 He was medically evacuated back to the US and was off the air for several weeks in order to recover.

 Virtual kidnapping is an act where scammers make calls claiming a loved one has been kidnapped and demands an immediate transfer of money to have them released.
 The scam involves making sure the person allegedly kidnapped cannot be reached.